Big-Sands/adhd.ge/articles/contents-en.md

 that are less effective than medication.
 In other words, "they are better than absolutely nothing".

 # Other sources of information.
-I am not a doctor, not a psychiatrist, so, bellow I list other sources that go more in depth about ADHD.
+I am not a doctor, nor a psychiatrist, so, bellow I list other sources that go more in depth about ADHD.
 ### English:
   - [Attention deficit hyperactivity disorder - Wikipedia](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder)
   - [What is ADHD? | CDC](https://www.cdc.gov/ncbddd/adhd/facts.html)